 Do you suffer from morning sickness during pregnancy?
-Here’s lots of ideas to help you out and get you functioning normally.
+Here are lots of ideas to help you out with the nausea and get you functioning normally.

 Help Me BCP!